kalidouBA/dicepro/README.md

 ### CellMixtures

-A gene x 12 bulk RNA-seq matrix of experimentally constructed cell mixtures (samples A–L), paired with BlueCode for benchmarking.
+A 31422 genes x 12 bulk RNA-seq matrix of experimentally constructed cell mixtures (samples A–L), paired with BlueCode for benchmarking.

 ``` r
 data(CellMixtures)